What'sNEW Oct - Dec 2017

 Jerry Fodor, 2008, coauthor of What Darwin Got Wrong (2010)

 In 2010, we reviewed Jerry Fodor's book and corresponded briefly with him, wishing to form an alliance with a fellow non-Darwinist.
-But we thought his opposition to natural selection was too blunt and doctrinaire.
-It seems clear to us, for a familiar example, that a series of cold winters could induce wild sheep to grow longer wool, just as if breeders had bred them in a chilled environment and artificially selected for it.
+He patiently answered, but we thought his opposition to natural selection was too blunt and doctrinaire.
+It seems clear to us, for a familiar example, that a series of cold winters could induce wild sheep to grow longer wool, just as if breeders had artificially selected for it.
 The trouble is that the scope of selection is limited; it cannot invent wholly new genetic programs.
-But all of this would be better analyzed with improved understanding of the details of molecular biology, genetics and related science.
-Fodor, however, was more was interested in other things.
-And now he has died, November 29th, 2017.Thanks, Suzan Mazur.
+All of this would be better analyzed with improved understanding of the details of molecular biology, genetics and related science, but Fodor's interest was more philosophical.
+Now, sadly, he has died, November 29th, 2017.Thanks, Suzan Mazur.
 Her 2008 interview with Fodor is on Huffpost, updated 23 Dec 2017.

 Why Pigs Don't Have Wings by Jerry Fodor, London Review of Books, 18 Oct 2007. ...Darwin's theory of evolution has two parts.
 One is its familiar historical account of our phylogeny; the other is the theory of natural selection, which purports to characterise the mechanism ...of all evolutionary changes in the innate properties of organisms.